GOTTA CUT THESE BONDS – or I’ll explode!

 SEE: ACRONYM page for abbrev.

-HEALTHY age-appropriate self-control is an integral part of mental health, which comes from the ‘UNIT’ ego state.
+HEALTHY age-appropriate self-control (self-management) is an integral part of mental health, which comes from the ‘UNIT’ ego state.
 But constant self-restraint, from S-H & FoA, can backfire.
 Among other things it ties up a lot of our energy resources.

 Eventually we break down or blow up.